jomartin-999/spring-boot-for-vmware-gemfire/documentation/security.md

 Enabling auth for clients that connect to a {pivotal-cloudcache-name}
-service instance (PCC) in Tanzu Application Service (PCF) is even
+service instance in Tanzu Application Service (TAS) is even
 easier: You need do nothing.

-If your Spring Boot application uses [spring-boot-gemfire-name] and is bound to PCC, when you deploy (that is, `cf push`) your application to PCF, [spring-boot-gemfire-name] extracts the required auth credentials from the environment that you set up when you provisioned a PCC service instance in your PCF organization and space.
-PCC automatically assigns two users with roles of `cluster_operator` and `developer`, respectively, to any Spring Boot application bound to the PCC service instance.
+If your Spring Boot application uses [spring-boot-gemfire-name] and is bound to [vmware-gemfire-name] for TAS, when you deploy (that is, `cf push`) your application to TAS, [spring-boot-gemfire-name] extracts the required auth credentials from the environment that you set up when you provisioned a [vmware-gemfire-name] for TAS service instance in your TAS organization and space. [vmware-gemfire-name] for TAS automatically assigns two users with roles of `cluster_operator` and `developer`, respectively, to any Spring Boot application bound to the [vmware-gemfire-name] for TAS service instance.